raspberrypilearning/recruiting-volunteers/en/quiz1/question_3.md

   --- feedback ---
-While it can be useful to have a larger audience to raise awareness of volunteer oppurtunities, it is more important to focus on those in your more immediate network and vicinity.
+While it can be useful to have a larger audience to raise awareness of volunteer opportunities, it is more important to focus on those in your more immediate network and vicinity.
 Making it easy for this group to respond is a key thing to consider.

   --- /feedback ---